 To our success and partnerships!

 PS When I feel like the world is breaking down rather than open, my hope and energy increase when I focus on vision.
 The vision of an equitable nation and world where all can reach their potential and live in prosperity and peace.
 And when I see the number and diversity globally of those speaking up for solidarity and systemic change, hear some positive examples of this and consider how I might contribute.
 When I speak of peace, it goes beyond lack of war or destructive conflict to an inner peace that comes with living a life that is true to values and vision.
 It also conveys a harmony that comes with oneness or unity with others and spiritually.
-Focusing on our vision of our grandson growing into a thriving adult rather than fear of the alternative was helpful this past week.
+Focusing on our vision of our grandson growing into a thriving adult rather than fear of the alternative has been helpful throughout his surgeries.